UCI-Networking-Group/BehaVR/Adversary/README.md

 ## Usage

-- **Base Script:**
+- **Execution Script:**
   - `./run.py`: Automatically runs the main file and adjusts for different adversarial scenarios, like app adversary, open-world, or zero-day scenarios.
-Please edit the files for corresponding adversarial settings.
+Please edit the files for corresponding adversarial settings as necessary.

-- **Code:**
+- **Adversarial Analysis and Feature Engineering:**
   - `code/`
-    - `Input_data.py`: Contains functions for loading and preprocessing input data from different sensor groups: BM (Body Motion), EG (Eye Gaze), HJ (Hand Joint), and FE (Facial Expression).
+    - `Input_data.py`: Functions for loading and preprocessing input data from different sensor groups: BM (Body Motion), EG (Eye Gaze), HJ (Hand Joint), and FE (Facial Expression).
-    - `model.py`: Contains necessary functions for tuning models, loading necessary models depending on the sensor group, and finding top features.
+    - `model.py`: Functions for tuning models, loading necessary models depending on the sensor group, and finding top features.
-    - `preprocess.py`: Contains necessary functions for data preprocessing, feature engineering, loading train/test data, and adversarial conditions.
+    - `preprocess.py`: Functions for data preprocessing, feature engineering, loading train/test data, and adversarial conditions.
     - `main.py`: Main file that generates output results depending on the type of adversaries. `main.py` contains all the variable parameters to run the model in different settings.
-    - `plot.py`: This script includes code for plotting evaluation graphs.
-The code can be easily adapted to any sensor group.
+    - `plot.py`: Code for plotting evaluation graphs.
+It can be easily adapted to any sensor group.
-    - `sample_plot.py`: Plots some sample graphs that can be found in the paper.
-We used saved results to plot those graphs.
+    - `sample_plot.py`: Plots sample graphs that can be found in the paper.

 - **Adversarial arguments:**
 In the terminal, when running `main.py`, you can use the following arguments.
 These arguments depend on the adversarial settings, but are optional in a sense that the `main.py` can automatically execute with default settings.